Updated: Feb 23, 2022

 Where do we get the message “Pray for your enemy”?

-I’ve heard and seen it in many places such as media, church and streaming from the mouths of pastors and the like.
-The bible also carries the message in more than one place; for example; "But I say to you, love your enemy and pray for those who persecute you" -Matthew 5:44, 43 (NIV).
+God speaks this message in many places such as media, church, streaming from the mouths of pastors and the Bible, which also carries the message in more than one place; for example;

 How easy (or hard) is it?